Unleash/unleash/website/docs/reference/api/legacy/unleash/admin/features.md

 ## Update a Feature Toggle {#update-a-feature-toggle}

-:::caution Deprecation notice
+:::caution Removal notice
-This endpoint is deprecated.
+This endpoint was removed in Unleash v5.
 Please use the [project-based endpoint to update a feature toggle](/reference/api/legacy/unleash/admin/features-v2.md#update-toggle) instead.
 :::